AdaCore/xmlada/docs/schema.rst

-  This is a basic step where we ensure that XML tags are correctly nested, that closing tags have the same names as the matching opening tags, that attribute values are quoted,....
-This corresponds to a syntactic parser in a compiler.
+  This is a basic step where we ensure that XML tags are correctly nested, that closing tags have the same names as the matching opening tags, that attribute values are quoted…  This corresponds to a syntactic parser in a compiler.

   This step does not depend on the application domain.
 One file that is well-formed will always be so, no matter in what context you use it.